 2) The first time I saw Bucky Lasek skate was at a street skate contest at Patterson Park in Baltimore, MD roughly 25 years ago.
 He won first place.
 I was disqualified for jumping off the judges table.

-3) This is one of the last photos taken of Dave Swift (in the gallery) before he got his front tooth fixed.
+3) The portrait of Dave Swift (in the gallery) is one of the last photos of him before he got his front tooth fixed.

 A big thanks to Grant Brittain, Steve Potwin, Bucky Lasek, Judi Oyama, and Pineappleluv for the support.